jacobvanderroest/Pyrocosm_Project_JPV/README.md

 The "Advanced_export_ADAP-KDB  JPV 20230127_raw" file contains the raw annotation data for the GC-MS data.
 The "JPV 127 20230127 CSV File_raw" file contains the raw peak height, peak area, peak retention time, and peak m/z value for all peaks detected across all samples for the GC-MS data.
+The "PCA_Plots_PERMANOVA" R Studio script features code for making the principal component analysis (PCA) scores plots that are in the manuscript.
+The input data for that file are the following files that are in this repository: "categories_all_peaks," "PCA - Normalized Samples and QCs,"categories_amino_acids," and "PCA_Amino_Acids_Normalized."